-Clustering measurements obtained at a particular station from a set of earthquakes located near to one another is commonly used to assess uncertainties in earthquake dispersion measurements (e.g., Ritzwoller and Levshin, 1998).
+Clustering measurements obtained at a particular station from a set of earthquakes located near to one another is commonly used to assess uncertainties in earthquake dispersion measurements (e.g. Ritzwoller & Levshin 1998).
 A similar cluster analysis can be applied to ambient noise data.
-For example, Figure 17 presents a spatial cluster analysis that exploits the high station density in southern California.
-Numerous measurements between southern California and distant stations can be obtained with similar paths.
+For example, Fig. 16 presents a spatial cluster analysis that exploits the high station density in southern California.
+Numerous measurements between southern California and distant stations were obtained with similar paths (see Fig. 16a).
 Cross-correlations between the southern California stations and the GSN station ANMO provide one estimate of uncertainty.
-In this example that there is substantial difference in velocity compared to the CU-Boulder global model (Shapiro and Ritzwoller, 2002) at periods below about 35 sec for group speeds and 30 sec for phase speeds.
+In this example that there is substantial difference in velocity compared to the CU-Boulder global model (Shapiro & Ritzwoller 2002) at periods below about 35 s for group speeds and 30 s for phase speeds.
 Measurements between southern California and more distant stations typically are closer to the model prediction.
-Spatial cluster analyses such as this one are only possible under certain restrictive conditions.
-A tight cluster of stations is needed that subtends a small angle to a relatively distant station (located many inter-station spacings away from the cluster).
-These conditions typically will not hold for most measurements, although the growth in regional arrays like the Transportable Array component of USArray/EarthScope will help to make this method increasingly applicable.
+Spatial cluster analyses such as this can be performed when a tight cluster of stations subtends a small angle to a relatively distant station (located many interstation spacings away from the cluster).
+These conditions typically will not hold for most measurements, although the growth of regional arrays like the Transportable Array component of USArray/EarthScope will help to make this method increasingly applicable.
 At present, however, cluster analysis provides only an assessment of average uncertainty for long path measurements or a data rejection criterion for a subset of the measurements.

 A more useful method to estimate reliability is to assess temporal repeatability.
 The physical basis for this method is that sources of ambient noise change seasonally and provide different conditions for the measurements.
-Given the changing conditions, therefore, the repeatability of the measurement is a significant indicator of reliability.
+Given the changing conditions, therefore, the repeatability of a measurement is a significant indicator of reliability.
 This standard is elevated to a high position in our assessment, as we equate seasonal repeatability with measurement uncertainty.
-It is one of the salutary features of ambient noise dispersion measurements generally that uncertainties can be measured, unlike earthquake derived measurements.
+It is one of the salutary features of ambient noise dispersion measurements generally that uncertainties can be measured in this way, unlike earthquake derived measurements.

-Figure 18 presents an example of seasonal variability for the GSN station-pair CCM and DWPF.
-Four disjoint 3-month cross-correlations are shown in Figure 18a comprising winter, spring, summer, and fall months.
+Fig. 17 presents an example of seasonal variability for the GSN station-pair CCM and DWPF.
+Four disjoint 3-month broad-band cross-correlations are shown in Fig. 17(a) comprising winter, spring, summer and fall months.
 The long period part of the cross-correlations displays a strong seasonal variability.
-Group velocity curves from individual 3-month stacks are plotted in Figure 18b.
-Using a year of data, in principle there are twelve 3-month stacks; i.e., Jan-Feb-Mar, Feb-Mar-Apr, ..., Dec-Jan-Feb.
-Only curves from the 3-month stacks in which spectral SNR > 10 at all periods are shown.
-Ten of the twelve stacks satisfied this criterion.
+Group velocity curves from individual 3-month stacks are plotted in Fig. 17(b).
+Using a year of data, in principle there are twelve 3-month stacks; i.e. January-February-March, February-March-April, ..., December-January-February.
+Only curves from the 3-month stacks in which spectral SNR >10 at all periods are shown.
+10 of the 12 stacks satisfied this criterion.
 Overplotted with the red line is the group speed curve measured for the 12-month stack.
 It appears in the middle of the shorter measurements and is smoother than most of the 3-month stacks.
 This indicates that the use of variability among the 3-month stacks to estimate the uncertainty in the dispersion measurement for the 12-month time-series is conservative.
-The predicted curve from the 3-D model of Shapiro and Ritzwoller (2006) is also overplotted in green.
+The predicted curve from the 3-D model of Shapiro & Ritzwoller (2002) is also overplotted in green.